Fruit tree forms

-Fruit trees are grown in a variety of shapes, sometimes to please the eye but mainly to encourage fruit production.
+Fruit trees are grown in a variety of shapes, sometimes for aesthetic appeal but mainly to encourage fruit production.
 The form or shape of fruit trees can be manipulated by pruning and training.
-Shaping and promoting a particular tree form is done to establish the plant in a particular situation under certain environmental conditions, to increase fruit yield, and to enhance fruit quality.
+Shaping and promoting a particular tree form is undertaken to establish the plant in a particular situation under certain environmental conditions, to increase fruit yield, and to enhance fruit quality.
 For example, pruning a tree to a pyramid shape enables trees to be planted closer together.
 An open bowl or cup form helps sunlight penetrate the canopy, thus encouraging a high fruit yield whilst keeping the tree short and accessible for harvesting.
-Other shapes such as cordons, espaliers and fans offer opportunities for growing trees two dimensionally against walls or fences, or they can be trained to function as barriers.
+Other shapes such as cordons, espaliers and fans provide opportunities for growing trees two dimensionally against walls or fences, or they can be trained to function as barriers.

 Forms

 Some of the following fruit tree forms require training by tying the branches to the required form.
-Most require pruning to retain the desired structure.
-However, not all types of fruit tree are suitable for all forms; apples and pears do well as cordons and espaliers, for example, whereas cherries are more suited to the fan form.
+Most also require pruning to retain the desired structure.
+However, not all types of fruit tree are suitable for all forms; apples and pears do well as cordons and espaliers, for example, whereas cherries are better suited to the fan form.